jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Giant Maggot.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Regurgitate (Ex): >
-SpecialAbilities: Regurgitate (Ex) Once per day, a giant maggot can empty its putrid stomach upon one creature within 5 feet.
+    Once per day, a giant maggot can empty its putrid stomach upon one creature within 5 feet.
 The target must make a DC 13 Fortitude save or be sickened for 1 minute (or until the target spends a full-round action with at least a gallon of water to wash off the filth).
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: